verdverm/MrGo/README.md

 Mr. Go
 ====

-My take on MapReduce, in Go...
+My take on task running cloud in Go...
 Mr. Go!

-Actually, it's supposed to be a Go clone of MARLA.
-It uses NFS and SSH....
+It uses NFS and SSH.... with shared keys